- 1 cup Whole Milk (I use whatever I have in the refrigerator.)

 - 6 Slices White Bread (I use whatever I have on hand.)

-- 2 pounds Ground Beef (I use 1 lb. pork sausage + 1 lb. hamburger.)
+- 2 pounds Ground Beef (I use 1 lb. ground pork or turkey + 1 lb. hamburger.)

 - 1/4 teaspoon Seasoned Salt, like Lawry’s